 - What is your opinion of homeschooling?
 Is it an effective way to educate children?
 Why or why not?

 - When Westover arrives at college at BYU, she struggles to adjust both inside and outside the classroom.
-How did her upbringing — primarily the absence of public education and socialization — leave her unprepared to function in the “outside world?”
+How did her upbringing — primarily the absence of traditional public education and socialization — leave her unprepared to function in college life?

 - Once she’s in college and begins learning about psychology, Westover begins to question her father’s mental health.
 Discuss this realization and how she grapples with it.

 - Westover’s mother makes her living as a midwife and healer.
 She spends her life caring for others, yet she didn’t (by her own admission, according to the book) provide enough care and protection for her own daughter.
 Discuss this disparity.

 - Westover has very different relationships with her six siblings.
 Discuss how the different relationships affect her life.